 "There was definitely no knock-out punch delivered," said Ian Whittaker, media analyst at Liberum Capital.

-But his performance will have done nothing to win over those with doubts about his ability to run a large company like News Corp.
-Until recently he had been expected to succeed his father at the head of the media group.
+But his performance will have done nothing to win over those with doubts about his ability to run a large company such as News Corp, at whose helm he was until recently expected to succeed his father.

 The committee will now draw up a report of its findings, which it expects to publish by Christmas.